Notausstieg0309/MoneyWatch/README.md

 You can import your transactions via file import.
 Currently supported file formats are:
 * Targobank CSV

-The supported formats can be extended by implementing a import plugin.
+The supported file formats can be easily extended by implementing an own [import plugin](/moneywatch/import_plugins).

 It is written in [Python 3](https://www.python.org/) and based on [Flask](http://flask.pocoo.org/).
 It is licensed under [MIT License](/LICENSE)